Unless the context clearly indicates otherwise, the following

 (2) Client site--The physical location of the client

-at the time the services are being furnished via telecommunications.
+at the time the telehealth services are being provided.

 who assists with the delivery of the telehealth services at the direction

-(5) Provider--An individual who holds a current, renewable,
+(4) Provider--An individual who holds a current speech-language

-who holds an audiology intern license under Texas Occupations Code §401.311.
+pathology assistant or audiology assistant license under Texas Occupations

-(6) Provider site--The physical location at which the
+(5) Provider site--The physical location of the provider

-is located at the time the services are provided via telecommunications
+at the time the telehealth services are provided which is distant

 a distance by concurrent two-way transmission, using telecommunications